larksledger/simple-matrix-server/README.md

 Enter your domain name (e.g., mydomain.net): yourdomain.duckdns.org
 ```

-This configures the server such that matrix clients would need to connect to `matrix.yourdomain.duckdns.org`.
+This configures the server such that matrix clients would need to connect to `yourdomain.duckdns.org`, but are delegated to `matrix.yourdomain.duckdns.org`.
+That way, your users will have the generally nicer suffix `yourdomain.duckdns.org` while matrix is managed on a subdomain.

 #### Manual post-setup
 The setup sript cannot perform everything for you.
 The configuration for the dynamical DNS will still be missing, as it varies with each DynDNS provider and there are many of these providers.
 The configuration is in `ddns_data/config.json`.
 You can refer to the [documentation](https://github.com/qdm12/ddns-updater/tree/master/docs) for your provider to fill in the blanks.